omertafveez-2001/Electricity_Billing_System/README.md

 # Electricity_Billing_System
+This repository is my final project for the course *CS340:Databases* <br>

-Electricity Billing System built using HTML, CSS, JavaScript, and PL/SQL (Oracle) as backend.
+Electricity Billing System was built using HTML, CSS, JavaScript, and PL/SQL (Oracle) as backend.